edannenberg/kubler/dock/kubler/images/pure-ftpd/README.md

 Run this [pure-ftpd][] image with:

     $ docker run -d --name pureftpd \
-        -p "21:21" -p "50010-50010:50000-50010" \
+        -p "21:21" -p "50000-50010:50000-50010" \
         -v /some/path/pureftpd/ssl:/etc/ssl/private \
         -v /some/path/pureftpd/passwd:/etc/pureftpd \
         -v /some/path/mydata:/var/ftp-data \
         kubler/pure-ftpd

 Default config only allows explicit FTP over TLS.
-Unless you provide your own certs a self signed one is created on container start.
+Unless you provide your own cert a self signed one is created on container start.
 All users are chrooted to their configured home dir.

 The image is configured for [virtual user](https://download.pureftpd.org/pub/pure-ftpd/doc/README.Virtual-Users)